 They knew the biology; I could fill them in on the history.

 The biology: a series of beaver dams forms perfect habitat for salmon, providing pools for growth and rest, avenues for running up river, and spurts of fast water from the dams’ depths to flush smolts downriver.
-Beaver dams Read The Article
+Beaver dams also create the hydrology and habitat for flora and fauna on rivers’ extended banks.

 There is so much to say about my friend Ray Cook, the man who introduced me to Rupert Costo, the Jesuits, and Father Serra’s journey to sainthood.
 Ray passed away quietly in California, and, unfortunately, did not see the blog post he inspired—I think it would have made him smile, though the new Pope’s ignorance of California’s Indian genocide would only have disturbed him.
 Rest in Peace Ray.
 I am sure that the Indian woman you had to move to make way for a California highway long ago has forgiven you—and if not you built up a store of good deeds and left teachings on behalf of her brothers and sisters in your remaining years.

 Ray reminded us that the peculiar relationship of Indians to land is fundamentally different from the notion that land is an “input” into economic equations, a “commodity” to be bought and sold.
-Being “of” the land is qualitatively different than being “from” a nation, state, Read The Article
+Being “of” the land is qualitatively different than being “from” a nation, state, farm-size or city-size chunk of ground.
+Thank you Ray.

 Marc Jaffe and I have been editing away on a book of Alvin Josephy’s writings for over a year.
 Our goal is to let Alvin show readers how Indians are intricately woven into the fabric of American history—they are not a “sideshow”; to explore Alvin’s explorations of Indians and natural resources; and to present a brief forum on the miracle of Indian survival.